tino-michael/stock_market/wheel_profits/README.md

 YouTube channel.
 In one of his video tutorials, Adam presented the "Wheel" strategy for stock options trading and provided a link to a convenient Google spreadsheet ([click here](https://docs.google.com/spreadsheets/d/1mUJYD9jdVeEl-dwTfq2aXiPINf8698OehsSe34xOUfc/edit?usp=sharing) for my version with updated formatting).
-This spreadsheet can be exported and/or published (File -> Publish to the web) as an excel document which then can be read by this here python script.
+This spreadsheet can be exported and/or published (copy to your own Google Drive, then:
+File -> Publish to the web) as an excel document which then can be read by this here python script.

 ## Usage